ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 By doing this it becomes way easier to monitor your system and create visibility on it's behavior.

 Remember that:
-* You need structured logging to get the maximum out of your logs.
+* you need structured logging to get the maximum out of your logs.
 * CloudWatch Logs Insights allows you to query your logs and analyze them for errors.
-* Distributed tracing with AWS Xray helps you identifying bottlenecks in your system.
+* distributed tracing with AWS Xray helps you identifying bottlenecks in your system.
-* Create smoke tests and load tests to check if your system is behaving as it is supposed to.
+* you can create smoke tests and load tests to check if your system is behaving as it is supposed to.

 # Resources
 1. https://theburningmonk.com/2017/09/tips-and-tricks-for-logging-and-monitoring-aws-lambda-functions/